Unified Disturbance Aware Safe Kinematic Control for Closed-Architecture Robots: Introduction

+Robotic systems typically use a hierarchical architecture combining perception, planning, and low-level control, which improves modularity and reliability \cite{niaz2026twist}.
+In the control layer, a \emph{kinematic controller} (outer loop) and a \emph{dynamic controller} (inner loop) are commonly used.
+Since tuning the inner loop requires expertise, it is usually hidden from users for safety, forming a \emph{closed architecture} \cite{wang2019dynamic,ahanda2022adaptive,ahanda2022task,khan2024control}.
+Users can thus only design the kinematic controller, sending position or velocity commands.
+However, wear, modifications, or payload changes can alter dynamics and degrade inner-loop performance \cite{liu2022advancements}.
+This work addresses the challenge of achieving unified high-performance and safe tracking control using only the kinematic controller, despite an imperfect, unmodifiable inner loop, and uncertain dynamics.

+{This hierarchical perspective is conceptually closely related to admittance control, where a high-level regulation objective is systematically converted into a desired motion command for a lower-level controller to track.
+Such outer-loop command generation structures have been validated in physical human-robot interaction \cite{keemink2018admittance} and wearable robotic systems \cite{cao2025load}, transforming high-level objectives into actionable kinematic commands.
+However, standard admittance control typically assumes perfect inner-loop tracking and designs the control law to render the system as a desired mass-spring-damper model.
+In contrast, our framework specifically addresses the practical challenge of an imperfect, unmodifiable inner-loop controller.
+By actively estimating and compensating for lumped disturbances, our approach forces the degraded closed-architecture system to behave as a nominal second-order inertia model, ensuring trajectory tracking stability and safe control.}

-To sum up, existing works typically rely on the following assumptions: 1) The inner-loop controller is known and accessible to the user; 2) The inner-loop controller is known but not accessible to the user; 3) The inner-loop controller has perfect tracking for outer-loop commands. {Our goal is to minimize reliance on knowledge of the dynamic model and the inner-loop controller, while still guaranteeing tracking and safe control using only an outer-loop kinematic controller.}
+Existing works typically rely on the following assumptions: 1) The inner-loop controller is known and accessible to the user; 2) The inner-loop controller is known but not accessible to the user; 3) The inner-loop controller has perfect tracking for outer-loop commands.
+Our goal is to minimize reliance on knowledge of the dynamic model and the inner-loop controller, while still guaranteeing tracking and safe control using only an outer-loop kinematic controller. {A more comprehensive comparison with these state-of-the-art methods is presented in Section \ref{sec: Literature Review} and Table \ref{tab:related-work}.}

-We develop a novel add-on at the kinematic control layer, by combining extended state observer (ESO)-based disturbance rejection control and robust CBF, called ESOR-QP \cite{chen2023robust} for high-performance tracking and provably safe control.
-Distinct from the aforementioned methods, our method treats the imperfect inner-loop controller, unmodeled dynamics, and external disturbance as a total disturbance, estimated by ESO, and then sends it to both the disturbance rejection controller and the robust CBF. {Note that our solution is not simply a merge of two functionalities in tracking and safe control.} Instead, a well-estimated total disturbance is naturally used as compensation for disturbance rejection and safe control.
-The so-called compensation has dual benefits in these two components.
-For trajectory tracking in task space, the tracking controller rejects the total disturbance for high-performance trajectory tracking.
-For safe control to avoid collisions, the estimated disturbance is integrated into a robust constraint in the CBF-based optimal control.